 The university continues to assess and upgrade fire safety equipment as an ongoing process to ensure that all equipment meets National Fire Safety Association (NFSA) standards.
 Future improvements will be made as needed as part of the ongoing assessment process.
-The university is not currently upgrading existing fire safety systems or equipment.
+As of the time of publication, the university is planning on upgrading the alarm systems in several residence halls.